Call of the Kiosks

 The local chefs prepare fresh fish, chicken, octopus, shrimp, and vegetables to accompany the traditional food of the islands — rice, beans, and plantains.
 The more adventurous eaters in our group ordered the fried octopus, but I went for the pollo encocado, chicken with a rich coconut sauce, that is a classic of the Ecuadorian coast.

-The cost of our meals on the street was between $10 and $15, quite reasonable for tourists given the amount and freshness of the ingredients.
-Our group, comprised mostly of visitors from the US, enjoyed beers, sodas, and sweet fruit juices with our dinners.
+The cost of our meals on the street was between US$10 and US$15, quite reasonable for tourists given the amount and freshness of the ingredients.
+Our group, composed mostly of visitors from the US, enjoyed beers, sodas, and sweet fruit juices with our dinners.
 We felt lucky to have found delicious food with a pleasing, laid-back atmosphere.

 Santa Cruz Island